SpedySpedy Docs

 The Ticket Detail View

 Click on any ticket to open its full detail view.
-From here you can see and edit everything: the title and description, type, priority, status, assignee, labels, linked tickets, comments, and attachments.
+From here you can see and edit everything: the title and description, type, priority, status, assignee, due date, labels, linked tickets, comments, and attachments.
 You'll also find a complete activity history showing every change made to the ticket.

 Subtasks